 Eastern Coachella Valley

-The Eastern Coachella Valley (ECV) is a rural, unincorporated area in Southern California with a thriving community, which includes indigenous folks, Purepecha community, immigrant communities, queer community,
+The Eastern Coachella Valley (ECV) is a rural, unincorporated area in Southern California with a thriving community, which includes indigenous folks, Purepecha community, immigrant communities, and the queer community.

 Youth in the ECV are aware of the issues going on in their community and they continue to advocate for their community through storytelling.